brannow/sps30/README.md

 ## disable BT hciuart
-check status with ```sudo systemctl status hciuart``` if the service not found or "active: (dead)" this is fine.<br/>
+check status with ```sudo systemctl status hciuart``` if the service is not found or "active: (dead)", this is fine.<br/>
-if it's active
+if it's active, stop and remove the service.
 ```
 sudo systemctl stop hciuart
 sudo systemctl disable hciuart